What is a Notification Plan for Development Applications in NSW?

-A Notification Plan is a document that outlines how and when the community will be informed about certain activities or developments in NSW.
+A Notification Plan is a document that outlines how and when the community will be informed about specific activities or developments in New South Wales (NSW).

 Key Components of a Notification Plan